JuliMau/Feed-Reader-Testing/README.md

 # Project Structure

-The testing is conducted by writing specs containing suites against a block of application code.
+The testing is conducted by writing specs containing suites against blocks of application code.
 Upon running, the framework indicates the number of specs and failures.
 The suites(headers) are marked in black colour, and specs are in green.